Mass General Using an Ancient Therapy to Complement Modern Cancer Treatment

 Acupuncture is just one of the many integrative therapies used in the Gallagher program to help support patients and their families cope with a cancer diagnosis, but it is one that is promising.
 Gerber says more work is needed to continue studying the mechanisms.
 The patient-practitioner relationship, the right expectations, types of treatment and length of treatment should all be looked at.
 “The challenge of acupuncture research is that it’s such an individualized medicine, and research by nature is so standardized.”

 Cancer treatment produces a lot of anxiety, and Gerber thinks standardizing when acupuncture happens could make patients less anxious.
 “If we had data that said people who started with acupuncture prior to having their radiation treatment had better outcomes, that would be amazing,” she says.
-“So, we’re starting to brainstorm some of these ideas, and hopefully get some funding to make them happen.”This post is a sponsored collaboration between Mass General Cancer Center and Boston magazine's advertising department.
+“So, we’re starting to brainstorm some of these ideas, and hopefully get some funding to make them happen.”This is a paid partnership between Mass General Cancer Center and Boston Magazine's City/Studio